 Within ten (10) Business Days after the execution of this Confirmation Letter, Seller shall cause a Guarantee to be issued by Enron Corp. (“Guarantor”) for $20,000,000.00 (Twenty Million USDollars) in a form attached hereto as Exhibit A (the “Seller Guarantee”).
 The maximum amount of the obligations secured by the Seller Guarantee shall be referred to as the “Collateral Threshold”.
 So long as Guarantor maintains a Credit Rating of BBB+ by S&P and Baa1 by Moody’s or better, the amount of the Collateral Threshold will be $20,000,000 (Twenty Million U.S. Dollars).
 In the event Guarantor’s Credit Rating declines to BBB by S&P, or Baa2 by Moody’s, the amount of the Collateral Threshold will be reduced to $15,000,000 (Fifteen Million U.S. Dollars).
 In the event Guarantor’s Credit Rating declines to BBB- by S&P, or Baa3 by Moody’s, the amount of the Collateral Threshold will be reduced to $10,000,000 (Ten Million U.S. Dollars).
 If Guarantor’s Credit Rating declines below BBB- by S&P, or Baa3 by Moody’s the amount of the Collateral Threshold will be reduced to zero.

-If at any time during the term of this Confirmation Letter (and notwithstanding whether an Event of Default has actually occurred), the Mark-to-Market Payment that would be owed to Buyer exceeds the Collateral Threshold then in effect for the Guarantor, then Buyer, on any Business Day, may request that Seller provide Performance Assurance in a form selected by Seller and in an amount equal to the amount by which the Mark-to-Market Payment exceeds the Collateral Threshold (rounding upwards for any fractional amount to the next $250,000.00) (“Seller Performance Assurance”), less any Seller Performance Assurance already posted with Buyer.
+If at any time during the term of this Confirmation Letter (and notwithstanding whether an Event of Default has actually occurred), the Mark-to-Market Payment that would be owed to Buyer exceeds the Collateral Threshold then in effect for the Guarantor, then Buyer, on any Business Day, may request that Seller provide Performance Assurance in a form selected by Seller and acceptable to Buyer and in an amount equal to the amount by which the Mark-to-Market Payment exceeds the Collateral Threshold (rounding upwards for any fractional amount to the next $250,000.00) (“Seller Performance Assurance”), less any Seller Performance Assurance already posted with Buyer.
 Such Seller Performance Assurance shall be delivered to Buyer within three (3) Business Days of the date of such request.
 On any Business Day (but no more frequently than weekly with respect to Letters of Credit and daily with respect to cash), Seller, at its sole cost, may request that such Seller Performance Assurance be reduced correspondingly to the amount of such excess Mark-to-Market Payment (rounding upwards for any fractional amount to the next $250,000.00).
 The Mark-to-Market Payment shall be calculated by Buyer and Seller in accordance with the following paragraph (3).

 The Parties shall calculate, in a commercially reasonable manner, a Mark-to-Market Payment for the Transaction covered by this Confirmation Letter (the “Transaction”) as of the relevant date.
 The Mark-to-Market Payment shall be determined by calculating the amount that would be incurred or realized to replace or to provide the economic equivalent of the remaining payments or deliveries in respect of the Transaction on the relevant date, netting out any or all amounts owed but not yet paid by Buyer to Seller, whether or not such amounts are due, for performance already provided pursuant to the Transaction .
 If the Parties do not agree on the amount of the Mark-to-Market Payment within five (5) Business Days after Buyer requests Seller Performance Assurance, each party shall obtain in good faith a quote from a leading dealer in the relevant market and the Mark-to-Market Payment shall equal the average of the two quotes so obtained.